 Hypoglycaemia can cause coma, hemiparesis and seizures.
 If the hypoglycaemia is prolonged, the neurological deficits may become permanent.
 Severe hypoglycaemia is associated with increased mortality.
 McCoy et al (2012) auditing the impact of severe and mild hypoglycaemia five years after the event, found a 3-4 increase in mortality in people who experienced a severe hypoglycaemia episode compared to those who experienced a mild episode.
-A UK audit carried out in 2015 of 1182 paramedic call outs in people with hypoglycaemia revealed a 22% mortality in people with Type 2 diabetes within one year of the event (Elwen et al, 2015).
+A UK audit carried out in 2015 of 1182 paramedic call outs in people with hypoglycaemia revealed a 22% mortality in people with type 2 diabetes within one year of the event (Elwen et al, 2015, Akirov et al, 2017), reviewing 5 year mortality in people with type 2 diabetes found that severe hyperglycaemia is a marker rather than this resulting in a long-term mortality risk (Zaccardi et al, 2020).